 Gord Helm, MPA

 Gord Helm is the former Port of Halifax Manager of Security and Operations.
 Gord served over 20 years in the Royal Canadian Navy and is active in corporate governance.
 He currently sits on the Security Advisory Board of Source Security, serves as a Director with SWANA, Nova Scotia Chapter; and is a past Chair, Halifax Port Security Committee and recently completed 6 years as an Executive Board member with the Sacred Heart School of Halifax; and was Chair of the Harbour Operations Committee and Harbour Master for several International Halifax Tall Ship events.
 Gord holds an under graduate degree in political science and a Master of Public Administration from Dalhousie and a Master Certification in Project Management from St. Mary’s University.
 He is a certified PMP.
-Gord joined the Halifax Regional Municipality in 2009, where he oversees the contracted operations at various landfill & waste processing sites.
+Gord currently serves as Chief Technology Officer for Fourth State Energy, a company which delivers renewable energy from waste through plasma gasification.

 Vance Hilderman is a 25-year software/systems engineering entrepreneur with repeated success starting and growing profitable technical firms.
 In 1990, he founded what would become the largest independent avionics software services company in the world.
 His company appeared three consecutive years on the Forbes’ list of Fastest Growing Technical Companies.
 Vance was the President of this company for all 14 years of its operation.
 Considered an expert on safety critical software/computer systems and certification, he consulted with ninety five of the world’s one hundred largest aerospace companies plus numerous medical, industrial, and telecommunications entities.
 Vance founded two other companies; SynApps Software and Pacific Scientific, both of which were successfully grown and divested.
 He also co-founded HighRely, which he sold to Atego, in 2011.
 Vance currently serves on two boards and travels extensively throughout the world in his current role as President and Emerging Markets Business Developer/Sales for Atego HighRely.
 Vance holds a BSEE and MBA from Gonzaga, and a Masters in Computer Engineering from USC (Hughes Fellow).